Forex: J$154.85 to one US dollar

 |

-KINGSTON, Jamaica — The US dollar on Wednesday, July 21 ended trading at J$154.85 down by 70 cents according to the Bank of Jamaica's daily exchange trading summary.
+KINGSTON, Jamaica — The US dollar on Thursday, July 22 traded firm at J$154.85, according to the Bank of Jamaica's daily exchange trading summary.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login